-Helping Hands MB is a Florida Non-Profit in Miami Beach that evolved out of a community service project conceived in April 2019 by Jonathan Tamen, then Captain of his school’s FIRST Robotics team, the MiamiBeachBots.
-Jonathan asked the Mayor and City Commissioners to sponsor the STEAM+ project idea to mentor low-income elementary students in fun coding and robotics classes.
-The project was a huge success, bringing accolades from the Mayor, school principals, teachers, and parents, and most importantly all students, showing how important it is for the project to continue and expand.
+Helping Hands evolved out of a community service project conceived by Jonathan, then Captain of his school’s FIRST Robotics team.
+Jonathan pitched his proposal to the Mayor and Commissioners of the City of Miami Beach to sponsor his STEAM+ project idea to mentor low-income elementary students in fun coding and robotics classes.
+The project was a huge success, bringing accolades from city leaders, school principals, teachers, parents, and most importantly all students – both big and small.